My Dad Wrote a Porno: Other media

 The first series of My Dad Wrote a Porno was published as a book on 27 October 2016.
 It was designed as a spoof "study guide" with comments, annotations, character appraisals, key themes, and games provided by the hosts.
 In June 2017, a copy of the book signed by the hosts and Flintstone was auctioned as part of a fundraiser for the victims of the Grenfell Tower fire.

 The My Dad Wrote a Porno live show has toured the UK, Ireland, New Zealand, Australia, Canada and the United States including the Edinburgh Festival Fringe in Scotland and Just For Laughs comedy festival in Canada.
 The live show was adapted into an HBO comedy special on 11 May 2019.
+Another tour celebrating "Belinda's 30th Birthday" commenced with a new format called "Pick Your Own Porno".
+The tour ended with their final show in Radio City Music Hall, New York City on 30 June 2022, which had been delayed due to COVID-19 pandemic.

 The team have also been approached about adapting the material into a film.
 Based on the "Footnotes" episodes the team have postulated, "Elijah Wood's playing the youngish man.
 Daisy Ridley's the Duchess.
 Michael Sheen's Dr. Robbins, he was very excited about that.
 Thomas Middleditch wanted to be Dr Robbins too, so they'll have to fight for that.
 Rachel Bloom in prosthetics wanted to be Jim Sterling."

+Belinda's Big Bonus: A Belinda Blinked Game, a boardgame by Amabel Holland, was published by Hollandspiele in October 2025.

 Reception

 The podcast initially ran into problems with its title, with iTunes refusing to list it and advertisers being reluctant to be involved.

-As of 2020, the podcast has been downloaded over 250 million times.
-Dedicated fans are known as "Belinkers" and on Mondays, when a new episode is released, the hashtag #PornoDay trends on Twitter.
+By the conclusion of the show's run in December 2022, the podcast had been downloaded over 430 million times.
+Dedicated fans are known as "Belinkers"; and, on Mondays, when a new episode was released, the hashtag #PornoDay trended on Twitter.
 My Dad Wrote a Porno has been cited in best UK podcasts lists compiled by GQ, Square Mile, The Guardian, Huffington Post, BuzzFeed, and Stuff.